Obama says inequality facing minority men behind unrest in Baltimore, Ferguson

 White House spokesman Josh Earnest said My Brother's Keeper Alliance will be responsible for determining its own fundraising policies.

-(Additional reporting by Emily Stephenson; Editing by Sandra Maler, Eric Walsh and Bernard Orr)
+(Additional reporting by Emily Stephenson; Editing by Sandra Maler and Eric Walsh)